Empirical Careers... chasing a new vision to support researchers

 Last post, I told you where Empirical Careers is coming from...
 But where exactly, is Empirical Careers going???

-Well, if I’m honest.
-I’m actually not 100% sure.
+Well, if I’m honest, I’m actually not 100% sure.

-In the spirit of honest careers advising, I’ve never had it all figured out.
+In the spirit of candid careers guidance, I’ve never had it all figured out.
 I’m sure some people do, but I’m here to tell you that you can be “successful” without a detailed plan.
 I know I wish that someone had told me decades ago, not to worry about getting it all worked out.
 Just start.
 Just head towards what feels right.
 And also, you can do that as fast or slow as you need to.

 What I do have, is a new “fuzzy vision”.

-That’s how my previous business started too.
+That’s how my original business started too.

-But that business model was also getting a bit too successful for me, like 7 days a week, 10 hours a day “successful” and I love what I do but… this is just not sustainable (maybe some of you researchers can relate??).
+But that business was also getting a bit too successful for me, like 7 days a week, 10 hours a day “successful” and I love what I do but… this is just not sustainable (maybe some of you researchers can relate??).

 I realised I needed to change something, not only because I was on the road to burnout, but because I had outgrown my own goals.